alkampfergit/personal-blog/codewrecks/content/post/old/2011/06/weak-reference-to-delegate-never-do-it.md

 }
 {{< / highlight >}}

-As you can see Iâ€™m passing to RegisterForMessage both the object (this) and a lambda that calls the method, here is the implementation of this new version of RegisterForMessage.
+As you can see I'm passing to RegisterForMessage both the object (this) and a lambda that calls the method, here is the implementation of this new version of RegisterForMessage.

 {{< highlight csharp "linenos=table,linenostart=1" >}}
 public void RegisterForMessage<T>(Object target, Expression<Action<Message<T>>> action)